Expertise: Health Policy, Economic Policy, American Politics, Campaigns and Elections, and American Public Policymaking

 He currently serves on the Advisory Board of the Partnership for the Future of Medicare, a bipartisan organization dedicated to ensuring the long-term security of the Medicare program.

-Chen earned his PhD and AM in political science from Harvard University, his JD cum laude from Harvard Law School, and his AB magna cum laude in government from Harvard College.
+Chen earned his PhD and AM in political science from Harvard University, his JD cum laude from Harvard Law School, and his AB in government magna cum laude from Harvard College.
 He is a member of the State Bar of California.
 A native of Rowland Heights, California, he currently lives in the Bay Area with his wife and son.